Homemade Sloppy Joe Recipe (turkey or beef)

 Instructions

-- To a large skillet over medium-high heat, add ground turkey, onion, and bell peppers, and season with salt and pepper.
-Cook, breaking up large chunks of the ground turkey, until the turkey is cooked and the vegetables are softened, about 10 minutes.
+- To a large skillet over medium-high heat, add ground meat, onion, and bell peppers, and season with salt and pepper.
+Cook, breaking up large chunks of the ground meat, until the meat is cooked and the vegetables are softened, about 10 minutes.1 tablespoon olive oil, if needed, 1 pound ground turkey, ½ teaspoon salt, more to taste, ¼ teaspoon ground black pepper, more to taste, ½ cup diced yellow onion, ½ cup diced green bell pepper, ½ cup diced red bell pepper pepper

 - Serve on hamburger buns or slider buns, toasted if desired.
 Optional toppings: shredded or sliced cheese, shredded lettuce, a spoonful of coleslaw, a slice of tomato, sliced avocado, chopped red onions or green onions, or whatever you like!